 Your safe site and safe vehicles will only remain safe if they are maintained.
 Vaguely specified controls can’t be measured.
 Your risk assessments should refer to planned preventative maintenance schedules and regular, documented workplace inspections, to show you are on top of the situation, and managing your risks.

 It's always important to be able to identify potential risks in your workplace, at all times of the year.
-Effectives Risk Assessment Software module was created to ensure full control of the risk assessment lifecycle.
+The Engage EHS Risk Assessment Software module was created to ensure full control of the risk assessment lifecycle.

-For more information as to how Effective Software can help you to organise and streamline any of your organisations health and safety processes, why not Contact one of our super friendly product specialists or request a demo.
+For more information as to how Engage EHS can help you to organise and streamline any of your organisations health and safety processes, why not Contact one of our super friendly product specialists or request a demo.